Simpsons (department store): Legacy

 Of the Simpsons stores in Quebec, three of them - Anjou, Pointe-Claire and Laval - switched to The Bay on January 29, 1989.
 The three locations were rebranded in March 1989 after a transition period as Simpsons stores operated by The Bay.
-The two others Simpsons locations in the province, in downtown Montreal and St-Bruno, were closed because they already had existing The Bay stores near them.
+The other two Simpsons locations, in downtown Montreal and St-Bruno, closed because there were existing The Bay stores near them.
 HBC unsuccessfully tried to find a buyer for the Simpsons store in St-Bruno.
 The Bay store in St-Bruno eventually relocated to Simpsons' vacated location that same year.
-The downtown store closed on January 28, 1989 but reopened in mid-February for its final sale.
+The downtown store closed on January 28, 1989, but reopened in mid-February for its final sale.
 After its clearance concluded on April 8, 1989, it was converted the following week (on April 15) as a Simpsons-branded liquidation centre, using 50 of the 900 employees of the original store and only two of the floors.
-The building later sat vacant for many years in the heart of the city's shopping district until 1999 when it was turned into a mall named Carrefour Industrielle Alliance, anchored by La Maison Simons and Famous Players (today Scotiabank Theatre).
+The building later sat vacant for many years in the heart of the city's shopping district until it was turned in 1999 into a mall named Carrefour Industrielle Alliance, anchored by La Maison Simons and Famous Players (today Scotiabank Theatre).

-The Simpsons stores outside of the Greater Toronto Area and Quebec were actually the first to be converted to The Bay in 1986.
+The Simpsons stores outside of the Greater Toronto and Greater Montreal areas were actually the first to be converted to The Bay on July 30, 1986.
 This included the stores in the province of Nova Scotia as well as Ontario locations in London, Kitchener, Kingston and Windsor.
-Like the ones in the Toronto and Montreal areas, many of these The Bay stores are still standing including those at White Oaks Mall, Cataraqui Centre, Fairview Park Mall, Devonshire Mall, Mic Mac Mall and Mayflower Mall.
+Like the ones in Toronto and Montreal, many of these The Bay stores are still standing including those at White Oaks Mall, Cataraqui Centre, Fairview Park Mall, Devonshire Mall, Mic Mac Mall and Mayflower Mall.
+The Bay in Halifax, closed in 2011, was among the Simpsons stores rebranded in 1986.

 After the Simpsons chain ceased to exist in 1991, the Hudson's Bay Company continued to accept Simpsons credit cards in its The Bay and Zellers stores until the company launched the HBC credit card in 2001.

 The Canadian Intellectual Property Office database reports that the trademark to the name "Simpsons" was owned by Sears Canada from 2001 to 2008.
 It was purchased from the Hudson's Bay Company in 2001, ten years after the name had been retired.
 In 2008, Sears Canada transferred all of its trademarks (including the Simpsons trademark) to 1373639 Alberta Ltd., which appears to be a shell company of Sears Canada.